 A nice warm bed can provide an additional level of comfort to your dog’s new life with you.
 It will also establish a safe place for your pup to relax and nap.
 If you’re strict about your furniture, perhaps it will help to keep your puppy off of the couches and (human) bed as well!
 We love this Forbes article that suggests beds to match your home decor!

 Potty training is arguably the worst part about bringing a new dog into your home.
 Pee pads are not a good option to use because they’re stinky, messy, unsightly and bad for the environment.
 It’s also hard to train dogs to use pee pads because they’re not natural!
 Dogs are instinctively attracted to the smell of the outdoors.
-That’s why Bark Potty is the perfect option for housebreaking your new dog-- it’s made of real bark and like real grass, contains the natural smells that compel dogs to "go!"
+That’s why Bark Potty is the perfect option for housebreaking your new dog and taking care of a new puppy-- it’s made of real bark and like real grass, contains the natural smells that compel dogs to "go!"
 Not only that, but the bark in Bark Potty is naturally anti-microbial, so it absorbs the urine and the urine odor making it perfect for indoor use!
 You won’t need to clean up messy pee pads multiple times a day.
 With Bark Potty, you just set it and forget it.
 No cleaning-- just replace every few weeks.
 You can use the promo code newpuppy-1 for 5% off your first subscription order!